Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Introduction

 Our paper contributes to the growing literature on cryptocurrencies.
 Analyses performed in the past include GARCH models \citep{chu2017garch} as well as ARMA-GARCH models \citep{platanakis2019portfolio}, approaches using RiskMetrics \citep{Pafka2001} and GAS-models \citep{liu2020forecasting}, application of extreme value theory \citep{gkillas2018application}, vine copula-based approaches \citep{trucios2020value}, Markov-Switching GARCH models \citep{maciel2020cryptocurrencies}, non-causal autoregressive models \citep{hencic2015noncausal} and also some machine learning-based approaches \citep[see~e.g.][]{Takeda2008}.
 Additionally, cryptocurrencies can be used for diversification in investment strategies with other, traditional assets \citep[see~e.g.][]{Trimborn2020,Petukhina2021}, as the correlation between them and more established assets tends to be low \citep{elendner2018cross,platanakis2019portfolio}.
 This again poses the question of assessing the risks of cryptocurrencies, where new methods of addressing the above mentioned challenges need to be explored.

 The paper is structured as follows.
 Section \ref{Sec:Data} presents the underlying data and cryptocurrencies with descriptive statistics and standard Box-Jenkins time-series checks.
 In Section \ref{Sec:grf_method}, we introduce the main random forest-type techniques for conditional quantiles and present the employed evaluation tests and framework.
 The comprehensive simulation study in Section \ref{Sec:Simulation} demonstrates the performance of the different methods under various data generating processes.
 The empirical results are contained in Section \ref{Sec:Results}, where we present aggregate prediction results for all currencies in coverage performance (Section \ref{sec:crypto_results_backetesting}) as well as in pairwise comparison tests (Section \ref{sec:crypto_results_cpa}).
-In Section \ref{sec:crypto_results_case_study}, we analyze representative important currencies in detail and study the importance of specific factors.
+In Section \ref{sec:crypto_results_case_study} we provide extensions to the main results.
+The section comprises a detailed analysis of representative important currencies, a study of the importance of specific factors and results for the most recent but shorter post-pandemic period.
 Finally, we conclude in Section \ref{Sec:Conclusion}.
+All data and replication materials can be found in the Github repository \url{https://github.com/KITmetricslab/crypto-VaR-predictions}.